JiantengChen/JiantengChen.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Jianteng Chen is a Senior undergraduate student at Beijing Institute of Technology (BIT).
-He is current at an exchange program in HKUST, with a major in computer science.

 He is current an intern at [NIO](https://www.nio.com/).

-He was a research intern at the VGX Group, supervised by Prof. [Guangcong Wang](https://wanggcong.github.io/index.html).
-He had also been interned at the DISCOVER Lab, AIR, Tsinghua University, under the supervision of Prof. [Hao Zhao](https://sites.google.com/view/fromandto).
+He had been exchanged at HKUST.
+He was a research intern at Great Bay University, supervised by Prof. [Guangcong Wang](https://wanggcong.github.io/index.html).
+He had also been interned at AIR, Tsinghua University, under the supervision of Prof. [Hao Zhao](https://sites.google.com/view/fromandto).

 {style="text-align: justify;"}